 Connors also uses a trend filter through a 200-period moving average to determine the big trend.

 Today we will change the original strategy.
-We using an oversold level of 10 and we will not use the trend filter.
+We are using an oversold level of 10, and we will not use the trend filter.

 However, the system will only go long on a daily time frame.
 Caution: The system does not have adequate position sizing and buys $ 10,000 with an initial capital of $ 30,000 and has a huge stop loss of $ 2,000.

-Finally, we insert the code to send the order and manages the exit:
+Finally, we write the code to send the order to the trading platform and manages the exit: